datagekko/zentric-digital/README.md

 1. **Hero** - Main value proposition and primary CTA.
 The "Learn More" button is hidden on mobile to focus on the main call-to-action.
 2. **Comparison** - Differentiates Zentric from traditional agencies, with a responsive layout for clear mobile viewing.
 3. **SolutionSection** - Details the "Zentric Growth Engine" and its core benefits.
-4. **FinalCta** - A final, compelling call-to-action to book a discovery call.
+4. **FinalCta** - A final, compelling call-to-action that includes merged risk-reversal and performance guarantees to build trust.
-5. **Guarantees** - Outlines the risk-reversal and performance guarantees.
-6. **Footer** - Contact information and supplementary links.
+5. **Footer** - Contact information and supplementary links.

 ## Getting Started